delbeke/bourn/README.md

   .toAsync()
 ```

-* Await until an async function is executed and event is fired
+* Await until an async function is executed and event is fired:

 ```js
 await Bourn()